steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

             wwwroot

         Development, Test
             ModelRelief (ContentRootPath)
                 <application files>
                 logs
                 store/<Environment>
-                    users
-                    database
-                        SQLite
-                        SQLServer
                 Test
                 wwwroot
             devenv
             Solver
             Tools

-    Builder
+        'store' Notes
+            The users folder is used to hold the user file system.
+            When SQLite is configured, the database file is stored in store/<environment>/database.
-        Should Builder create the Production database and seed the user store during a build?
+            Also, the database folder is used to transfer the SQLServer seed database to the Docker database container during a build.
-            The database and user store can only be created one time.
-It must always be preserved during subsequent updates.

     Add support for copying demonstration models into a new users account.

     Deployment Notes
         Attach the seed database to the SQLServer instance.
             The account credentials are not available for the test accounts so seeding the database cannot be done.
-        Configure the user store.
+        Initialize the user store.

     Order a SQLServer book.